Honda Files 'Legend' Trademark In Europe; Acura Version Possible?

 While an Acura space vehicle sounds appealing, expect a Legend car or crossover instead, if revived.
 But what's most notable about the filing is that the company doesn't sell cars in Europe; Acura operates in North America almost exclusively.
 But Honda does still sell a Legend abroad.

 Could that mean a move to Europe?
 Probably not.
 As with most modern auto trademarks, companies typically file simply to keep nameplates – like Legend – in their possession.
-This doesn't necessarily mean a new Legend is on the way, nor that the company is opening up sales to Europe.
+This doesn't necessarily mean a new Acura Legend is on the way, nor that the company is opening up sales to Europe.
 But we like to dream.

 More From Acura: